Bad Wolf: You are tiny. I can see the whole of time and space, every single atom of your existence. And I divide them.

 - Sacrificial Lamb: The last episode set Lynda up as a possible companion.
 She dies in this episode.

 - Sadistic Choice: Either the Doctor uses the Delta Wave to commit double genocide against human and Dalek alike, or he allows the Daleks to spread throughout the universe.
 Fortunately, another option comes in the Bad Wolf arriving.

 - Scary Dogmatic Aliens: "DO NOT BLASPHEME!"

 - Season Finale: The first of the revived franchise, and arguably the first traditional "season finale" in Doctor Who.
-It's also the finale, full-stop, for the Ninth Doctor.
+It's also the Grand Finale for the Ninth Doctor.

 - See You in Hell: Jack, like in "Boom Town" except this time he knows he's going to certain death.